alashooinc/coswamDEX/README.md

 How to use this smart contract on CNHO Stables?
-Check it ou.
+Check it out.

  ./cnho_stables init admin --chain-id cnho_stables --home=.